chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 As much as I love math, I find some of these terms confusing when I try to explain it in English.
 Let's face it, I am better at Assembly Language and the C Programming Language than I am with English, but it looks like you're stuck with me because normal people are not autistic enough to care!

+There are still two more instructions before we can construct useful programs.
+In fact, my previous examples have used these already, but now it is time to explain them in depth.

 ---

 For a more in depth explanation of the mul and div instructions, I will include those written by Tomasz Grysztar (creator of the FASM assembler) in the official "flat assembler 1.73 Programmer's Manual"